parag1604/Image-Captioning/README.md

 ```
 $ python helpers/plot.py
 ```
+The plot will be saved at `images/plot.png`.
+The plot should look something as follows:

 ![A plot showing how the model fits on the validaition set in the BLEU metric](images/plot.png "Val BLUE scores")